 Health Professions Programs

 A student preparing for a career in the health professions must simultaneously fulfill the general requirements for graduation from Beloit College and for a field of concentration (a “major”).
-Most pre-medical and pre-dental students major in biology, biochemistry, or chemistry, although it is possible, with careful planning, to complete the pre-medical requirements and major in a discipline outside the sciences.
-Students who prepare for a nursing degree after completing a liberal arts degree choose majors in the sciences, social sciences, or an interdisciplinary major.
+Most pre-medical, pre-dental, and pre-veterinary students major in biology, biochemistry, or chemistry, although it is possible, with careful planning, to complete the pre-medical requirements and major in a discipline outside the sciences.
+Students who prepare for a nursing degree after completing a liberal arts degree choose majors in the sciences, social sciences, or an interdisciplinary major such as Health and Society.

-The Health Professions Advisory Committee advisors will work with interested students and their advisors to develop schedules that include these courses, study abroad, and the required standardized testing.
+The Health Professions Advisory Committee advisors will work with interested students and their academic advisors to develop schedules that can accommodate study abroad, and the required standardized testing.
 Each student should meet with a health professions advisor during his/her first semester at Beloit College to develop a four-year plan.